- Should You Be Worried If Your Cat Is Sleeping With Their Mouth Open?

 Such injuries will often be accompanied by other symptoms that show the cat is in discomfort, including losing appetite, lethargy, a change or decrease in litter use, and meowing distinctly.

 6. Behavioral Habit

-If your cat has a behavioral habit, it will be evident in their routine.
-They will be relaxed during the day and especially during their sleep.
+If your cat has a behavioral habit, it will be evident in its routine.

-They may also have had the habit for years even after they have been checked up on by a vet.
+It may also have had the habit for years even after it has been checked up on by a vet.

 How To Prevent Cats From Sleeping With Their Mouth Open

 Your cat also needs dental checkups and professional teeth cleaning.